heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graphs in RAG.md

 * These works first construct a KG based on input documents, then query or summerize on the KG.
 They usually require KG construction.
 * Note: The definitions of nodes and edges of "KG" vary in different works.
 The nodes may be entities, nouns, document metadata, or document chunk summary; while the edges may be the semantic relations bewteen the nodes, or self-defined relations such as "co-occurrence in the same document chunk" or "appeared in the same document".
 2. Works that use Fine-grained KG
-* These works conduct query or reasoning on predifinded graph (usually as input).
+* These works conduct query or reasoning on predifinded external graph (usually as input).
 They do not require KG construction.
 ```
 #### (1) Overview
 1. LEGO-GraphRAG: Modularizing Graph-based Retrieval-Augmented Generation for Design Space Exploration (VLDB 2025) [[Paper](https://vldb.org/pvldb/volumes/18/paper/LEGO-GraphRAG%3A%20Modularizing%20Graph-based%20Retrieval-Augmented%20Generation%20for%20Design%20Space%20Exploration)] 🌟